 (c) Agreements.
-Only those agreements of counsel which appear in the record on appeal or which are filed in the court where an appeal is docketed will be recognized by that court.
+Only those agreements of counsel which appear in the record on appeal or which are filled in the support of th

-(d) Limited Practice of Out-of-State Attorneys.
-Attorneys who are not licensed to practice law in North Carolina, but desire to appear before the appellate courts of North Carolina in a matter shall submit a motion to the appellate court fully complying with the requirements set forth in N.C.G.S. § 84-4.1.
+(d) Limited Practice of Out of State Attorneys Attorneys who are not licensed to practice Javin Buth Carolina, but cerife to oppear before the appellate courts of North Carolina in a matter shall submit a motion to the appellate court fully complying with the requirements set forth in N.C.G.S. § 84-4.1.
 This motion shall be filed prior to or contemporaneously with the out-of-state attorney signing and filing any motion, petition, brief, or other document in any appellate court.
 Failure to comply with this provision may subject the attorney to sanctions and shall result in the document being stricken, unless signed by another attorney licensed to practice in North Carolina.
 If an attorney is admitted to practice before the Court of Appeals in a matter, the attorney shall be required to file another motion should the case proceed to the Supreme Court.
 However, if the required fee has been paid to the Court of Appeals, another fee shall not be due at the Supreme Court.